skn0012/cse15l-lab-reports/week-7-lab-report.md

 ## Setup

-1. I logged into the ieng6 server by typing *ssh cs15lwi23aiz@ieng6.ucsd.edu* into the terminal and pressing *< Enter >*.
-(No password since I setted it up so that I didn't have to input a password to log in)
+1. I logged into the ieng6 server by typing *ssh cs15lwi23aiz@ieng6.ucsd.edu* into the terminal and pressed *< Enter >*.

 2. Typed *ls* into the terminal and checked if lab7 was in the ieng6 directory.